Siguza/IOHIDeous/docs/index.md

 }
 ```

-`updateEventFlags` does some indirection through an event queue as well as a command gate, but ultimately arrives at `updateEventFlagsGated`, and `kIOHIDKeyboardGlobalModifiersKey` ist just the string `"HIDKeyboardGlobalModifiers"`, so that call is simple enough to do.
+`updateEventFlags` does some indirection through an event queue as well as a command gate, but ultimately arrives at `updateEventFlagsGated`, and `kIOHIDKeyboardGlobalModifiersKey` is just the string `"HIDKeyboardGlobalModifiers"`, so that call is simple enough to do.
 One thing remains though, how much does that bitmasking in `updateEventFlagsGated` restrain us? `KEYBOARD_FLAGSMASK` is the OR-product of a lot of other constants:

 ```c
 #define KEYBOARD_FLAGSMASK \